CodeforSouth/project_guide/README.md

 [Project Landing Page Template](https://github.com/Code-for-Miami/project-landing-page-template)

 ## Ongoing Projects
-Guides to managing the ongoing process of building a technical project at code for miami
+Guides to managing the ongoing process of building a technical project at code for miami.

 [How to Approach Code Reviews](http://www.bettercode.reviews/)